oban-bg/oban/README.md

   are soft; jobs beyond a specified age may not be pruned immediately after jobs complete.

-* Pruning is only applied to jobs that are `completed` or `discarded` (has reached the maximum number of retries or has been manually killed).
+* Pruning is only applied to jobs that are `completed`, `cancelled` or `discarded`.
 It'll never delete a new job, a scheduled job or a job that failed and will be retried.

 ### Unique Jobs